josdem/hugo/content/techtalk/algorithms/algorithm_binary_tree.md

 +++
-date = "2016-05-23T14:07:56-05:00"
-draft = true
 title =  "Binary Tree"
+description = "In computer science, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child." date = "2016-05-23T14:07:56-05:00" tags = ["josdem", "techtalks","programming","technology","algorithms"] categories = ["techtalk", "code"]
 +++

 In computer science, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.